brokenricefilms/dotfiles/README.md

 - The project started before i went to uni and is still actively developing today.
 - Design my Linux distro for everyday use and programming environments, optimized for productivity and simplicity.
-- For me dotfiles is very personal, but you can find some tips, tricks, function i used in this repos (i copy a lot in internet, if not have i create once cuz am a programmer)
+- For me, dotfiles is very personal, but you can find some tips, tricks, functions i used in this repos (i copy a lot on the internet, if not have i created once cuz am a programmer)

 ## Feature

 ### Zsh

 - Fzf, moving fast.
-  - `f` find file in current path edit file with nvim (`F` find in home)
+  - `f` find the file in current path edit file with nvim (`F` find in home)
   - `c` cd to dir in current path with fancy ls If in git dir print git status, (`C` find in home)
   - `o` open file int current path with default application with `xdg-open` (`O` find in home)
   - `ej`: find emoji and copy using fzf, wl-copy (require [emoij fzf](https://github.com/noahp/emoji-fzf), wl-copy or you can change the clipboard you using)
-  - `killAllUnnameTmuxSession`/`qa`: kill all session not have a name just number session like 23,11,12,...
+  - `killAllUnnameTmuxSession`/`qa`: kill all sessions does not have a name just a number session like 23,11,12,...
 Keep tmux session clean
 - Auto switch dark\light theme
-  - Using `dark`\`light` in command line
+  - Using `dark`\`light` in the command line
   - Change Nvim & Kitty & Alacritty & Bat cat theme
   - Supported [zenbones](https://github.com/mcchrish/zenbones.nvim) of light theme, [Gruvbox with Material Palette](https://github.com/sainnhe/gruvbox-material) for dark theme
 - Open VPN